๐Ÿ’ŠIntro to Pharmacology

 Steady-State Concentration

-• Equilibrium point (CssC_{ss}) where rate of drug input equals rate of elimination—the target for chronic therapy
+Steady state (CssC_{ss}) is the equilibrium point where the rate of drug input equals the rate of elimination.
+This is the target for chronic therapy.

-• Time to steady state equals 4-5 half-lives regardless of dose or dosing interval; this cannot be shortened except by giving a loading dose
+• Time to steady state equals 4-5 half-lives regardless of dose or dosing interval.
+You cannot shorten this timeline by giving larger maintenance doses (that just raises the final CssC_{ss}).
+The only way to reach therapeutic levels faster is to give a loading dose.

-Compare: Loading Dose vs. Maintenance Dose—loading dose (based on VdV_d) rapidly achieves therapeutic levels, while maintenance dose (based on clearance) keeps them there.
-Patients with renal failure need reduced maintenance doses but often the same loading dose.
+Compare: Loading Dose vs. Maintenance Dose: the loading dose (calculated from VdV_d) rapidly achieves therapeutic levels, while the maintenance dose (calculated from clearance) keeps them there.
+Patients with renal failure typically need reduced maintenance doses but often the same loading dose, because VdV_d is usually unaffected by kidney function.

 Quick Reference Table